zero-to-mastery/resources/WebDesignResources.md

 * [CSS-Tricks](https://css-tricks.com/): One of the best sites to learn CSS and responsive design.

+* [CSS Reference](https://cssreference.io): A visual representation, and demonstration of all native CSS3 rules and how they work, with clear documentation and examples.

 * [DesignAcademy.io](https://designacademy.io/): Laura Elizabeth made this fantastic, easy-to-understand design fundamentals course for developers to learn within 6 weeks, after spending years struggling to grasp and implement design principles.
 She offers both a paid course as well as free resources in the form of blog posts and snippets of her course.

 * [Flexbox Defense](http://www.flexboxdefense.com/): Tower Defense with a twist: all towers must be positioned with CSS flexbox.